 a student to change seats is reasonable, as is asking him/her

 to leave the classroom.
-If necessary, Security can be called to
+If necessary, the Department of Public Safety can be called to

-insure that a student leaves as requested (x3000 -- there are
+insure that a student leaves as requested (x3333 -- there are

-phones in all classrooms of the VC).
+phones in all classrooms of the NVC).
 The names of students who

-Late arrivals are always disruptive to some degree: faculty may
+- Late arrivals are always disruptive to some degree:

 discourage these by counting a certain number as the equivalent